yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 metadata:
   name:
   namespace: [1]
-driver: [2]  # should this be named "provisioner:" ??
+provisioner: [2]
 config: string:string [3]
 releasePolicy: {"Delete", "Retain"} [4]
 ```

 1. `namespace`: BucketClasses are co-namespaced with their associated driver
-1. `driver`: Name of the driver, provided via the GetDriverInfo() rpc.
+1. `provisioner`: Name of the provisioner, provided via the GetDriverInfo() rpc.
 Used to filter OBs.
 1. `config`: object store specific key-value pairs passed to the driver.
 1.  `releasePolicy`: Prescribes outcome of an OBC/OB deletion.
     - `Delete`:  the bucket and its contents are destroyed